jonboh/ulp-dactyl/README.md

 strictly necessary you'll want to add a bit of glue on the bottom of the PCBs so they stay in place.

-Depending on the tolerance of your printer you might want to have a bit of sanding paper to sand the corners and edges of your pcbs so that the fit.
+Depending on the tolerance of your printer you might want to have a bit of sanding paper to sand the corners and edges of your pcbs so that they fit.

 ![soldering](./assets/soldering.jpeg) | ![soldering](./assets/soldering_finished.jpeg) | ![mounted](./assets/finished.jpeg)
 |--------------|-----------|------------|